-Based on CHBRP's survey of the seven largest health plans in the state, only the large group market segment has the option of purchasing a hearing aid benefit for their employees and dependents.
-An estimated 10% of members in the large-group market is covered.
+Among the privately insured market segments, only large groups have offered the option of purchasing a hearing aid benefit.
+An estimated 10% of the large-group market is covered by large groups that have exercised the option to purchase hearing aids.
 CalPERS is one large group that purchases the benefit for subscribers and their dependents.

-Medi-Cal and Healthy Families already cover hearing aids for children, so a significant portion of unsatisfied demand in the publicly insured market is unlikely.
-To the extent that Medi-Cal reimbursement rates for hearing aids are below the estimated average \$3,000 cost (Medi-Cal feefor-services reimbursement rate is \$883), a portion of the cost presumably is absorbed by the provider or the beneficiary's choice of hearing aids is constrained.
+Medi-Cal and Healthy Families already cover hearing aids for children, so a significant portion of unsatisfied public demand in the publicly insured market is unlikely.
+To the extent that Medi-Cal reimbursement rates for hearing aids are below the estimated average \$3,000 cost (Medi-Cal fee-for-services reimbursement rate is \$883), a portion of the cost presumably is absorbed by the provider or the beneficiary's choice of hearing aids is constrained.

-Postmandate Impacts on Utilization Cost and Coverage
+Post-mandate Impacts on Utilization Cost and Coverage

-How will changes in coverage related to the mandate affect the benefit of the newly covered service and the per-unit cost?
+4. How will changes in coverage related to the mandate affect the benefit of the newly covered service and the per-unit cost?
 (Section 3(a))

 The per-unit cost of hearing aids is estimated to remain the same after the mandate.
 The \$1,000 annual benefit acts as a subsidy, and members may respond by purchasing a more expensive hearing aid.
-Although such a subsidy may put some inflationary pressures on the per-unit cost, health plans and insurers can be expected to use their purchasing power to obtain discounts from
+Although such a subsidy may put some inflationary pressures on the per-unit cost, health plans and insurers can be expected to use their purchasing power to obtain discounts from manufacturers and wholesale distributors in the same way they may obtain discounts on durable medical equipment, prostheses and orthotic items, and pharmaceuticals.